Sadia2255/ideation-fall-2025/round5_final/rsadia.md

 - [ ] Social science experiment with the crowd
 - [ ] Tool for crowdsourcing (requesters or workers)
 - [ ] Business idea using crowdsourcing
-- [selected] Other: Platform to crowdsource ideas amongst students, specific to travel within Philly/on-campus
+- [X] Other: Platform to crowdsource ideas amongst students, specific to travel within Philly/on-campus

 ---